ravsneha/CSS343_ass4/README.md

 if it has been fully, partially or not implemented at all.
 Explain any partial implementations.

-Inventory: TODO
+Inventory: FULL
-History: TODO
+History: FULL
-Borrow: TODO
+Borrow: FULL
-Return: TODO
+Return: FULL

 ## Location of error message or functionality
 State the file and function where the information can be found